tristandunn/tristandunn/_posts/2010-10-21-multiple-sessions-cucumber-selenium.md

 ## The Solution

-While searching for a solution I found [Cucumber Testing for Multiple Users][1] by Bernard Potocki.
+While searching for a solution I found "Cucumber Testing for Multiple Users" by [Bernard Potocki][1].
 He shows how to achieve multiple sessions with Cucumber and Selenium, but I wanted to make it easier.

 Drop the following into `cucumber/support/sessions.rb`.